hectorcorrea/webdev-nutshell/tutorial.md

 </body>
 ```

 Sinatra will render everything in the `layout.erb` file and when it sees the `<%= yield %>` directive it will embed the content of our `fancy.erb` as part of output.
-For more information about layout checkout [this blog post](https://medium.com/arren-alexander/adding-css-to-your-sinatra-project-f82190e26ca0).
+For more information about layouts in Sinatra checkout [this blog post](https://medium.com/arren-alexander/adding-css-to-your-sinatra-project-f82190e26ca0).

 ## Sinatra routes